 MA students have the possibility of specializing in a wide range of art historical periods and cultures, from antiquity to the present.
 All courses take advantage of New York’s vibrant cultural scene and frequently incorporate off-site and visiting specialists.
 Some classes are taught outside the classroom in collaboration with partnering institutions, which in the past have included the Metropolitan Museum of Art, the New York Public Library, the Robert Rauschenberg Foundation, the Hans Hofmann Trust, among others.

 Beyond the art history courses offered by the department, students can gain valuable practical experience through collaborations with the Hunter College Art Galleries, which consist of four independent spaces across Manhattan.
 Additionally, the department offers an Advanced Certificate in Curatorial Studies, intended to formalize and recognize the high level of curatorial training already being provided to graduate students (both MA and MFA) in Hunter’s Department of Art & Art History, and to intensify and amplify that training through the rigor of an official curriculum.

-All courses are given in the late afternoon or in the evening, which enables students to work or hold internships while they are obtaining their degree.
-Students may take 1, 2, or 3 courses a semester.
-Part-time attendance allows our students to earn a degree while holding full-time jobs.
-Many of the program’s students and alumni hold positions in galleries, museums, art organizations, and publishing houses, and many of the program’s graduates subsequently enter doctoral programs at a wide range of universities, within and outside of New York City.
+All courses are given in the late afternoon or in the evening, which enables students to work or hold internships while they are obtaining their degrees.
+Many of the program’s students and alumni hold positions in prominent museums, galleries, art organizations, and publishing houses, and many of the program’s graduates subsequently enter doctoral programs at a wide range of universities, within and outside of New York City.